For the past five months I've been shredding the Onsra Challenger (belt-drive).

 The above link is an affiliate link, which means we will receive a commission if you click it and buy something.
 It's at no additional cost to you.
 It helps us to continue creating this type of content.

 Direct Drive or Belt Drive?

 So I decided on the belt drive because I’ve never experienced one before.
 My last electric purchase was the Shark Wheels electric and it had hub motors.
-Not to mention… the challenger is almost much double the price.
+Not to mention… the challenger is almost double the price.

-The overall power of this board is pretty wild compared to what I’ve tasted in the past.
+The overall power of this board is pretty wild compared to what I've tried in the past.
 Riding it is super fun, but since it’s so powerful, it can definitely get sketchy, especially paired with double kingpins.